Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Filtrations and lattices

 \begin{remark} In $p$-adic Hodge theory, this is the usual isomorphism from the Tate twists of the graded components for the Hodge filtration to the graded components for the Hodge-Tate filtration. \end{remark}

-For $G$ a connected linear algebraic group over $L$, in the following a filtered $G$-torsor will mean a filtered $G$-torsor over $\Spec\, C$, i.e. an exact rigid tensor functor $\omega_f: \Rep\, G \rightarrow \Vect^f(C)$.
+For $G$ a connected linear algebraic group over $L$, in the following a filtered $G$-bundle will mean a filtered $G$-bundle over $\Spec\+ C$, i.e. an exact rigid tensor functor $\omega_f: \Rep\+ G \rightarrow \Vect^f(C)$.
 Recall from the previous subsection that the isomorphism classes are parameterized by the type of the filtration, a conjugacy class of cocharacters $[\mu]_{\omega_f}$ of $G$.